 Star gazing, craning our necks to the heavens, is the original source of wonder.
 This awestruck observation is at the root of this print project.
 Astronomer John Herschel—noted for coining the term “photography”—invented the cyanotype process in 1839.
 It is synchronistic that Ebtekar chose the Cyanotype process for this project as imagery for this print was culled from the NASA archive.

 Equation Of Time employs a conceit of poetic simplicity: An image of the cosmos / Brought to life by the light of the cosmos / The very thing it describes.
 The NASA image of the night sky, printed as a negative, was paired and exposed over 24x36 inch sheets by the light of the sun.
 The Cyanotype process is light absorbed into emulsion on paper afterwhich the image is revealed.
-At the center of each cyanotype print the artist has cut an intricate void in the shape of a Persian window, under which a shimmering silver leaf is inserted to reflect light outward.
+A temporary darkroom was built on the roof of Gallery 16 to wash each print away from the direct light of the sun.
+Each print was dried and flattened for several days.
+At the center of each cyanotype print the we cut an intricate void in the shape of a Persian window, under which a shimmering silver leaf is inserted to reflect light outward.
 The print, at once, infinitely absorbs light and reflects it back out.